treeverse/lakeFS/docs/hooks/index.md

 The Hooks under an Action are ordered and so is their execution.

 Before each hook execution the `if` boolean expression is evaluated.
-The expression can use `success()` which evaluate to true in case of no error was occurred while running the hook's actions.
-It can also use `failure()` which evaluate to true when previous step failed - can be used to report failures.
+The expression can use the functions `success()` and `failure()`, which return true if the hook's actions succeeded or failed, respectively.

 By default, when `if` is empty or omitted, the step will run only if no error occurred (same as evaluate of success function).